kurtlnz/ProductsAPI/README.md

-# Products API - V2
+# Xero Products API - V2

-This was a challenge to evaluate and re-factor an existing .NET Web API for managing products and their options in C#.
+The challenge was to evaluate and re-factor an existing .NET Web API for managing products and their options in C#.

-- V1 was the existing API.
-- V2 is the refactored result.
+The existing project has been converted to target .Net Core 3.1 with the existing data access methods moved out of the models in favour of a service layer utilizing EF Core.

 ## Technologies used: